 I love any dessert with citrus, and this Fresh Orange Scone Recipe has the perfect blend of orange and cranberry.
 The original recipe is from the Magnolia Table Cookbook by Joanna Gaines.
 Since I can’t have enough cookbooks, I bought it, and after skimming it, I immediately knew that I wanted to bake her scone recipe.

-I love any scone and to find a good recipe is such an awesome treasure.
-So, I was super excited to make Joanna’s recipe but when I saw that it called for sour cream, my heart sunk.
-You see my husband is deathly allergic to it.
-Well, I thought, sour cream is a lot like Greek yogurt, and I’m delighted the substitution worked!
+I was super excited to make Joanna’s recipe, but my heart sunk when I saw that it called for sour cream.
+You see, my husband is deathly allergic to it.
+Well, I thought sour cream is a lot like Greek yogurt, and I’m delighted the substitution worked!

 So, now the whole family can enjoy this fresh orange scone recipe.